Before arrival

 Renting an apartment in Vaasa

-You will find a list of mediators of rental apartments operating in the region in the City of Vaasa web pages
+You can find a list of rental apartment mediators operating in the region on the City of Vaasa website.

 - Documents to bring with you